 Cladribine: May enhance the immunosuppressive effect of Immunosuppressants.
 Avoid combination

 Coccidioides immitis Skin Test: Immunosuppressants may diminish the diagnostic effect of Coccidioides immitis Skin Test.
 Monitor therapy

-CycloSPORINE (Systemic): PrednisoLONE (Systemic) may decrease the serum concentration of CycloSPORINE (Systemic).
+CycloSPORINE (Systemic): May enhance the neuroexcitatory and/or seizure-potentiating effect of PrednisoLONE (Systemic).
+PrednisoLONE (Systemic) may decrease the serum concentration of CycloSPORINE (Systemic).
 CycloSPORINE (Systemic) may increase the serum concentration of PrednisoLONE (Systemic).
-PrednisoLONE (Systemic) may increase the serum concentration of CycloSPORINE (Systemic).
 Monitor therapy

 CYP3A4 Inducers (Strong): May decrease the serum concentration of PrednisoLONE (Systemic).
 Monitor therapy